Optimizing quantum error correction protocols with erasure qubits: Preliminaries

 \subsection{Surface code as quantum memory}

-The surface code is one of the most studied quantum error-correcting codes.
+The surface code is one of the most studied quantum error-correcting codes~\cite{Dennis2002,fowler2012surface,google2023suppressing}.
 As a CSS stabilizer code, its codespace is defined as the +1 eigenspace of a set of commuting Pauli $X$ and $Z$ operators associated with the faces of a square lattice; see Fig.~\ref{fig_surface}(a).
 To measure Pauli $X$ and $Z$ operators, we use extra ancilla qubits and implement standard syndrome extraction circuits, as depicted in Fig.~\ref{fig_surface}(b).
-Importantly, the order of controlled-Pauli gates is chosen to minimize the error spread and to avoid hook errors.
+Importantly, the order of controlled-Pauli gates is chosen to minimize the error spread and to avoid hook errors~\cite{Dennis2002,tomita2014low}.
 By repeating measurements of Pauli $X$ and $Z$ operators, we can learn reliable information about the errors afflicting the system.
 Consequently, we can find an appropriate recovery operator and protect the encoded logical information from the errors.

 Implementing the surface code with erasure qubits requires including ECs and reset operations in the syndrome extraction circuit.
 A natural schedule, which we call the 1 EC schedule, is to perform ECs and reset operations on data qubits at locations $D$ in Fig.~\ref{fig_surface}(b) while ancillas are being measured.
-Note that erasure information about the ancilla qubits will also be learned during the readout process.
+Note that erasure information about the ancilla qubits will also be learned during the readout process according to Table~\ref{tab:ideal2simulated}, which is typical for many implementations of erasure qubits.
 If ECs with reset take similar time as measurement and reinitialization of ancilla qubits, thus assuming operations are coherence limited this schedule will incur neither time nor noise penalty, while providing information about erasures.

 However, performing only one EC per qubit during each syndrome extraction round may provide too little information about erasures, annulling the possible benefits of erasure qubits.
 We therefore consider two additional schedules with more ECs and reset operations.
 The 2 EC schedule has two ECs with reset per syndrome extraction round placed at locations $B$ and $D$ in Fig.~\ref{fig_surface}(b), and the 4 EC schedule places ECs with reset at all four locations $A$, $B$, $C$, and $D$.
 Note that performing two or more ECs with reset per syndrome extraction round will lengthen the syndrome extraction round compared to the standard approach.